-Personnel files are the property of Belknap County and therefore, cannot be removed from the Human Resources Department.
+Personnel files are the property of Belknap County. and therefore, cannot be removed from the Human Resources Department.

 Belknap County will restrict disclosure of an employee's file only to authorized personnel (supervisors, managers, administrators, Human Resources, Attorneys representing the County, medical professionals as appropriate) within the County.
-Disclosure to outside sources will be limited and will generally only be disclosed to authorized representatives of the County; when so requested by the employee or as otherwise required by law.
+Disclosure to outside sources will be limited to authorized representatives of the County; when so requested by the employee or as otherwise required by law.